FHantke/brave-browser-wiki/Brave-symbol-server.md

-# Using Brave symbol server
+### What's uploaded and how to access

-Windows Brave release builds (arm64, x86, x64) upload PDBs and binary images to Brave symbol server.
+Official Windows Brave builds (arm64, x86, x64) upload PDBs and binary images to Brave symbol server.

 The symbol server is accessible via https://brave-symbols.s3.brave.com/.

+### Configuring Visual Studio

 To setup Visual Studio to use the symbol server you can either:
 * set `_NT_SYMBOL_PATH` environment variable before running `devenv.exe`: